cybertraining-dsc/sp21-599-356/project/index.md

 ## 5. Result

 In all scenarios, main variables such as dropout, learning rate, and epochs are fixed under the same conditions and are 0.1, 0.0005, and 100 in order.
 In scenarios one, two, three, and five, the training set is applied as twelve months, and in scenario four, next month's prediction comes from the previous two months dataset.
+For comparative analysis, the results are obtained by changing the size of the training set from twelve months to twenty-four months, and the effect is described.
 Each scenario shows individual results and is comprehensively compared at the end of this part.

 ## 5.1 Scenario one(regional dataset)

-The final MAE of train set is around 0.05 and the one of test set is around 0.19.
-Also, the RMSE between real data and predicted data is around 227018.
-The predictive graph tends to deviate a lot at the beginning, but it shows a relatively similar shape at the end of the graph.
+The final MAE of the train set is around 0.05, and the one of the test set is around 0.19.
+Also, the RMSE between actual data and predicted data is around 227018.
+The predictive graph tends to deviate a lot at the beginning of the part, but it shows a relatively similar shape at the end of the graph.

 ![Figure 3](https://raw.githubusercontent.com/cybertraining-dsc/sp21-599-356/main/project/images/Error_For_SenarioOne.png)